joshnguyen99/joshnguyen99.github.io/_pages/about.md

 News
 ======

+[2023-09-12] We release a new language model for astronomical research called [AstroLLaMA](https://huggingface.co/universeTBD/astrollama).
+Joint work with [Yuan-Sen Ting](https://www.mso.anu.edu.au/~yting) and [Jo Ciuca](https://www.jociuca.com) at the ANU Research School of Astronomy and many others at [UniverseTBD](http://universetbd.org/).
+A short technical report can be found [here](https://arxiv.org/abs/2309.06126).

 [2023-03-16] This fall I am excited to be joining the [University of Pennsylvania](https://www.upenn.edu) as a Ph.D. candidate in [computer and information science](https://www.cis.upenn.edu)!

 [2022-11-10] I made a [YouTube channel](https://www.youtube.com/channel/UCvseh-YyXwVCp4uuCMyky8w)!
 The first video is a [lecture on optimal transport](https://www.youtube.com/watch?v=3YFmaoCYSlc) I gave to the Advanced ML class at ANU.
 The slides are [here](/files/ANU_OT_Slides.pdf).